Electroless nickel-boron plating: Types

 The earliest variants of electroless nickel-boron plating included thallium salts in the plating bath, and actually created nickel-thallium-boron coatings ("Type 1" in the AMS classification).
 Eventually formulations were devised that were free from the toxic thallium ingredients, resulting in true nickel-boron ("Type 2") coatings.

 Characteristics

 As-plated grains of amorphous nickel boron deposit in a columnar structure with the columns being perpendicular to the substrate surface and forming a nodular topography on the surface.
 Coating will contain 2.5–8% boron by weight.

 The nodular structure reduces surface-to-surface contact of two mating/sliding surfaces, thus reducing friction and improving heat dissipation.
-It is also claimed to reduces drag in both gas and liquid flows.
+It is also claimed to reduce drag in both gas and liquid flows.

 Applications

 Actual and potential applications of electroless nickel-boron coating include saw blades, ship propellers, down-hole crude oil pumping equipment, bushings, thrust washers and paper guide plates.